ideabizmart/Docs-Ideamart-v2/docs/index.md

-﻿# Home
+﻿# Welcome to Ideamart Developer Docs

-Ideamart is a telecommunication based platform which exposes APIs to create services on their own or to support build their own businesses.
-Below are the steps for you to get started with Ideamart APIs.
+Ideamart is a telecom-based platform that empowers developers, entrepreneurs, and businesses to build and scale services using powerful APIs.
+Whether you’re launching a new idea or integrating telco services into an existing product, this is your starting point.

-#### Steps
+#### Get Started in 5 Simple Steps

-1. Create an Ideamart account.
+1. Create your Ideamart account.
-2. Provision an Ideamart service application.
+2. Provision your application (IdeaApp or IdeaPro).
 3. Submit for approval
 4. Test in limited production
-5. Move to active production
+5. Go live in active production

 For **IdeaApp** service providers, this documentation will include the tutorial documents required for provisioning an IdeaApp.